elixir-lsp/elixir-ls/eels/README.md

 it solves all the versioning problems.

 This application contains the per-beam code and therefore cannot contain any dependencies; also, it is compiled at run-time to make sure that there are no incompatibilities.

-It gets compiled at startup time under a new random name so that it cannot possibly conflict with existing application names in the project BEAM.
+Note that there is a potential for conflict with another application called `eels`.
+This can be alleviated simply by renaming this application to something obscure, like `eels_24692c715a9dc2f8c3a88632dbb18704` but that's probably best postponed to when it actually is needed.
+To reduce the change of this happening, `eels` is published as a Hex package.